 All of these cards have valuable sign-up bonuses.
-The Ink Plus currently offers 60,000 Chase Ultimate Rewards points, the SPG Business card offers 25,000 SPG points (which can be transferred at a 1:3 ratio to Marriott, equating to 75,000 Marriott points), and the Alaska Airlines Visa Business card offers 25,000 Alaska Airlines miles.
+The Ink Plus currently offers 60,000 Chase Ultimate Rewards points, the SPG Business card has 75,000 bonus points offer, and the Alaska Airlines Visa Business card offers 30,000 Alaska Airlines miles.

 If you are looking for the most flexibility, the Ink Plus definitely offers that.
 Chase Ultimate Rewards can be transferred to hotel partners and airline partners, and they can be redeemed directly through Chase for cash.